indigo-dc/synergy-doc/doc/admin.md

 topic=synergy
 ```

-The _topic_ must have the same value of the _synergy_topic_ in _/etc/synergy/synergy_scheduler.conf_ file.
+The _topic_ must have the same value of the _synergy_topic_ defined in the _/etc/synergy/synergy_scheduler.conf_ file.

 Restart nova-api service to enable your configuration.

-On the node where it is installed RabbitMQ run this command to check whether your configuration is correct:
+On the node where it is installed RabbitMQ, run the following command to check whether your configuration is correct:

 ```
 # rabbitmqctl list_queues | grep synergy
-conductor_synergy_fanout_1e30d613c19142ec8ce452292042c35c    0
+synergy_fanout_1e30d613c19142ec8ce452292042c35c    0
-conductor_synergy    0
+synergy    0
-conductor_synergy.192.168.60.231    0
+synergy.192.168.60.231    0
 ```
 The output of the command should show something similar.